-The US economic expansion is now in its tenth year, and we are venturing deeper into the late stages of the market cycle where investing conditions are challenging.
+The US is officially in its longest economic expansion, and we are venturing deeper into the late stages of the market cycle where investing conditions are challenging.

 Schroders has the expertise to help investors exploit opportunities in difficult markets, while managing volatility to protect portfolios from significant drawdowns.